Chelsea held but Rooney is a knockout for United

 SUBLIME UNITED

-United, reeling from Monday's FA Cup defeat by Arsenal, produced a performance Old Trafford had been longing for as they blew fellow top-four chasers Spurs away with the pace and precision so often missing during Van Gaal's unloved reign.
+United, reeling from Monday's FA Cup defeat by Arsenal, produced a performance Old Trafford had been longing for as they blew fellow top-four chasers Spurs away with the pace, precision and directness missing so often in Van Gaal's unloved reign.

-Rooney's bustling run and cool finish after 34 minutes provided the knockout blow in what the captain felt was United's best first half performance in the Van Gaal era.
+Rooney's bustling run and cool finish after 34 minutes provided the knockout blow.

-The Dutchman, who reckonedd his players' commitment in training since the Arsenal loss persuaded him they would produce a fine response, said: "Maybe, besides the first five minutes, we had control of the match, didn't give much away and scored beautiful goals."

 Newcastle had Fabricio Coloccini sent off just before the hour for a foul on Aaron Lennon.